binod01nep/GestureReel/README.md

 # GestureReel

 GestureReel is a Manifest V3 Chrome extension for controlling short-form video feeds with a local webcam hand gesture.
-It is designed for YouTube Shorts, Instagram Reels, and Facebook Reels.
+It is designed for YouTube Shorts,Youtube Video Instagram Reels, and Facebook Reels.

 ## Features